Schwannomatosis

 These two types of schwannomatosis typically affect people after age 20.
 Symptoms usually appear between ages 25 and 30.

-- Long-lasting pain, which can occur anywhere in the body and can be disabling.
+- Long-lasting pain, which can occur anywhere in the body and may be disabling.

-- Numbness or weakness in various parts of the body.
+- Numbness, tingling or weakness in parts of the body.

 When to see a doctor